AincradOT/platform/docs/golden-path.md

 Key points:

-* a single platform repository defines the organisation skeleton and cross cutting concerns
+* a single platform repository defines the organization skeleton and cross cutting concerns
 * application repositories consume that skeleton and own their own runtime infrastructure
 * GCP and GitHub are wired together using Terraform, GCS state and service account authentication
 * secrets are never hardcoded in Terraform or Ansible inventories